-The Agricultural and Biosystems Engineering program is accredited by the Engineering Accreditation Commission of ABET.
+The program leading to the Bachelor of Science degree in Agricultural and Biosystems Engineering is accredited by the Engineering Accreditation Commission of ABET (http://www.abet.org).
 Agricultural and Biosystems Engineering students are well qualified for and encouraged to take the national Fundamentals of Engineering examination.
 This is the first step in the process of registration as a professional engineer.

 Accreditation provides an opportunity for academic institutions to demonstrate they are committed to maintaining their programs' quality and that their programs are performing at the level required by the professions they serve.
 Programs undergo periodic accreditation to ensure that they continue to meet quality standards set by the profession.
 The result provides lasting benefits to students, the institution, employers, the professions, and society as a whole.